- Common Emergency Procedures in Horses

 Horses with head injuries should be handled and moved with extreme caution.
 If the horse is down, it may need short-term general anesthesia.

 Heat stroke is an emergency.
 A rectal temperature of more than 104.9°F (40.5°C) in a horse indicates overheating.
 Foals are especially susceptible to heat stroke.
 The first sign of heat stroke is that a horse stops sweating.
 Horses may also breathe heavily and begin to breathe through the mouth instead of the nose.
 Horses with heat stroke should be continuously hosed with cool water, stood in the shade and, if possible, placed in a cooling breeze.
 Seek veterinary attention immediately.

 Wounds and lacerations are common in horses.
 The steps involved in the management of these injuries are similar to those for small animals (see Wound Management).
 Control of bleeding is an immediate concern.
 In addition to wound management, a tetanus shot may be required.

 Two other common conditions that require emergency treatment in horses are esophageal obstruction (commonly called choke) and postcastration evisceration.

-Esophageal obstruction, or choke, is common in horses (see Digestive Disorders of Horses: Disorders of the Esophagus in Horses).
+Esophageal obstruction, or choke, is common in horses.
 It is generally caused by feed blocking the esophagus.
 A horse is more likely to develop choke if it bolts its food or does not chew it completely, has been recently sedated, is dehydrated, or is fed poor-quality feed.